dtrendafilov/developer-pacenotes/content/posts/cxx_code_review.md

    do not mix well.
 Using anything but unicode conversion library will most likely result in bugs when non-ascii symbols are present.

+3. Check that the code assumes the correct encoding of the string, otherwise it will still be garbage.

-3. The `std::basic_string` API is full of taking indices, so it very easy to make off by one error when using it.
+4. The `std::basic_string` API is full of taking indices, so it very easy to make off by one error.

 ##### 6. Smart pointers